hanneskoksch/ton-texter/README.md

 Relevant technologies include: Next.js, TypeScript, Prisma, tRPC, TailwindCSS, HeroUI, Supabase (auth & database), Vercel, S3

 The following figure gives an overview of our entire architecture.
-This respository is used to setup Next.JS:
+This repository is used to setup Next.JS:

 ![SystemEngineering_NextJS](https://github.com/user-attachments/assets/2acc70a3-30a9-4da7-a447-f0294c9271d0)